-Bhujang in Sanskrit, means serpent and asana means pose.
+Bhujang in Sanskrit means serpent and asana mean pose.

 In English we call this serpent pose; Cobra pose.

 Bhujangasana is one of the most commonly used yoga asana (yoga pose).
-Due to the fact that Bhujangasana is a fundamental part of the traditional sunsaluation or surya namaskar.
-The sunsalutation is traditionally performed facing east in the early morning in greeting or salutation to the rising sun.
+Due to the fact that Bhujangasana is a fundamental part of the traditional sun salutation or Surya namaskar.
+The sun salutation is traditionally performed facing east in the early morning in greeting or salutation to the rising sun.

-It is said that the 12 steps of the traditional surya namaskar are a complete practice alone.
-Each pose offering massive benefits when practiced alone as well as when practiced as part of the detoxifying sun salutation.
+It is said that the 12 steps of the traditional Surya Namaskar are a complete practice alone.
+Each poses offering massive benefits when practiced alone as well as when practiced as part of the detoxifying sun salutation.

-In a usual yoga class in most studios or infact any modern interpretation of yoga.
-Bhujangasana and sun salutation variations are performed in almost every single class a very many times.
+In a usual yoga class in most studios or in fact any modern interpretation of yoga.
+Bhujangasana and sun salutation variations are performed in almost every single class many times.
 This should be a great thing.
 We should see many benefits and an improvement in each individual practitioner.
 Sadly this is not the case.
-If a practitioner is to practice the same thing continuously wrong for an extended period of time they will not feel the benefits and instead feel some kind of strain, injury or imbalanvce occur.
+If a practitioner is to practice the same thing continuously wrong for an extended period of time they will not feel the benefits and instead feel some kind of strain, injury or imbalance occur.

 So, knowing Bhujangasana is so important means that getting it right is essential.